 Lack of progress in ending the partial U.S. government shutdown is feeding worries that lawmakers will not agree a deal to raise the debt ceiling before a mid-October deadline.

-While the likelihood of an actual default is seen as slim, there are signs in the market of rising credit risk.
+The likelihood of an actual default is seen as slim.

 "As the lingering uncertainty is increasingly feeding into sentiment and the stand-off is unlikely to conclude today, we expect Bunds to trade well-supported into the weekend and opt for longs in the Bund future," Commerzbank strategists said in a note.

 The Bund future was last 2 ticks up at 140.25 with German 10-year yields steady at 1.81 percent.

 - Housing, jobs data weaken, but overall economic picture still upbeat

 - Target cyber breach hits 40 million payment cards at holiday peak |

 - 'Duck Dynasty' anti-gay fallout sparks debate on religion, tolerance

 - UPDATE 3-Saab wins Brazil jet deal after NSA spying sours Boeing bid